GWTReact/gwt-react-router/README.md

 ##Introduction

-gwt-react-router provides Java [GWT](http://www.gwtproject.org/) bindings based on the new JsInterop capabilities introduced in GWT 2.8 for [react-router 2.3.0](https://github.com/reactjs/react-router)
+gwt-react-router provides Java [GWT](http://www.gwtproject.org/) bindings based on the new JsInterop capabilities introduced in GWT 2.8 for [react-router 2.4.1](https://github.com/reactjs/react-router)

 This project depends on [gwt-react](https://github.com/GWTReact/gwt-react)

-***Please note: the project currently only works with a Snapshot build of GWT 2.8.
-Consider this project a preview.
+***Consider this project a preview.
 The API is only partially complete at this point and is highly likely to change.***

 ##Getting Started